Cliff Year – 2022–23

 The Cliff Year will run from mid-September 2022 to July 2023.

-The Cliff Year cost for 2022-23 is still to be confirmed.
+The Cliff Year cost for 2022-23 is £2,495.
 The cost includes your accommodation, food and all training and placement costs.
 We can help you with some fundraising ideas and have some contacts for individual bursaries if helpful.
 We encourage you to tell your church about your plans to do the Cliff Year as they may want to contribute towards the cost.

 During the year we will provide you with accommodation at Cliff College, your home for the year.
 You will be surrounded by the stunning views of the Peak District, and all of your meals will be provided.
 You will only need to raise a small amount of funds for treats, socialising and personal shopping.